 WSR students must take three courses in religion, women’s studies, or related disciplines.
 Women’s Studies in Religion students may elect to take upper division Women’s Studies courses at the undergraduate colleges (these must be at the 200 level), courses listed by the School of Religion, or any other courses available at the Graduate University.

-In their last 48 units, WSR students are required to take 16 units in an area of concentration.
-The area of concentration should prepare a student for particular positions in the field of Religion.
+WSR students are required to take 16 units in a sub-field.
+The sub-field should prepare a student for particular positions in the field of Religion.
 Students are encouraged to consult Openings on the AAR website to familiarize themselves with the way the sub-fields within religion are represented in the job market.
-Currently the School of Religion offers enough graduate level courses to support concentrations in such areas as Biblical Studies, Hebrew Bible, New Testament, History of Christianity, History of Christian Thought, Philosophy of Religion, Theology, Ethics, Religion and Society, Theology and Culture, Jewish Studies, Islamic Studies, and Comparative Religions within the Abrahamic Religion.
+Currently the Religion department offers enough graduate level courses to support sub-fields in such areas as Biblical Studies, Hebrew Bible, New Testament, History of Christianity, History of Christian Thought, Philosophy of Religion, Theology, Ethics, Religion and Society, Theology and Culture, Jewish Studies, Islamic Studies, and Comparative Religions within the Abrahamic Religion.
 The student’s advisor will guide a student in choosing courses to establish a broad expertise in the sub-field and lay a foundation for qualifying exams.

-Note: Students will be limited in their choice of a concentration to those for which the School of Religion offers sufficient graduate level courses.
+Note: Students will be limited in their choice of a sub-field to those for which the Religion Department offers sufficient graduate level courses.

 The WSR Program offers four workshops each year: “On being a Graduate Student,” “Preparing for Qualifying Examinations,” “Writing a Dissertation,” On the Profession.”
 These are designed to orient students both to the formal processes involved and the practicalities and prevailing wisdom about how to negotiate these stages.

 On entering the program, an advisor will be assigned from the core faculty.
-A list of core faculty members is available from the SOR Office.
-For students entering the 72-unit PhD the first year of course work should provide breadth in the field of Religion.
-Upon beginning the last 48 units, a student should declare a concentration within the field of Religion and ask a faculty member in that area of concentration to be their advisor.
-This advisor will guide a student in selecting course to build competence in the concentration and work with the student in designing qualifying exams for that concentration.
+A list of core faculty members is available from the SAH Office.
+For students entering the PhD program without any transfer units from another institution the first year of course work should provide breadth in the field of Religion.
+Upon beginning the last 48 units, a student should decide on a sub-field.
+This advisor will guide a student in selecting courses to build competence in the sub-field and work with the student in designing qualifying exams for that concentration.

 To encourage a sense of community and to foster broader conversations WSR students meet three times a semester for an evening in a faculty home to discuss their progress in coursework.
 These meetings include the WSR salon in which a feminist scholar or activist is invited to speak and engage the students in informal discussions.